|Nutritional Guidelines (per serving)|

 Although the Spanish often use hake or sea bream for frying because it is plentiful and available everywhere in Spain.
 However, any solid white fish or even salmon can be used for this recipe.
 Fry the fish, then prepare a simple sauce of Spanish paprika, vinegar, and lemon juice.
 The paprika in the sauce makes this a very colorful and aromatic dish, and a good main course, especially for Lent.
 This is a simple fish recipe, which is perfect for beginner cooks, and those who are new to Spanish cuisine.
 It requires only basic cooking equipment and ingredients.

-- Pour vinegar into a measuring cup and mix in the Spanish paprika.
+Pour vinegar into a measuring cup and mix in the Spanish paprika.
 Pour a few tablespoons of olive oil into a clean frying pan.
 Heat on low.
-When oil is warm, add the garlic slices, bay leaf and paprika with vinegar and mix well.
+When the oil is warm, add the garlic slices, bay leaf, and paprika with vinegar and mix well.
 Pour in 1/2 the lemon juice and taste.
 Adjust salt and add more lemon juice according to your taste.